-ISO/IEC TR 24368:2022
+ISO/IEC TR 24368:2022 - Building Trust in AI Systems

 A standard that overviews ethical and societal concerns for AI